Detailed itinerary to see the best of Lisbon in 2 days: what to see, where to eat, how to make the most of a weekend in Lisbon, Portugal.

 2 days are not enough to see all Lisbon has to offer.
 However, there are a few Lisbon travel tips you can follow do to maximize your time in the city.

-We stayed in Martinhal Chiado (luxury family suites) and Lisbon Charming apartments Chiado (budget/mid range)
+During this trip, we stayed in Martinhal Chiado (luxury family suites) with the kids while my parents preferred and apartment up the road from us: Lisbon Charming apartments Chiado (budget/mid range).

 Invest in the Lisbon card.
 The Lisbon Card gives you access to the city’s extensive public transport network and offers free or discounted access to many tourist attractions in the city.